A white man shows 5 drawings to a group of participants in a study room.

 A curator discusses drawings with a group of participants in a study room at the Ashmolean Museum.

-Underlying all this guidance was the push to make use of the resources—both scholarly and human—that are available to us as young curators, and to not be shy about using them.
+Underlying all this guidance was the push to make use of the resources—both scholarly and human— that are available to us as young curators.
+And to not be shy about using them.
 As the seminar clearly proved to us, building relationships with colleagues, dealers, collectors, and experts in the field is of invaluable importance.
-However scattered across the map our institutions may be, none of us operates in a vacuum: communication and collaboration not only strengthen our confidence and sense of community, they also lead to better scholarship and contribute to the development of best practices.
+However scattered across the map our institutions may be, none of us operates in a vacuum: communication and collaboration not only strengthen our confidence and sense of community, but also lead to better scholarship and contribute to the development of best practices.

 Building the Future